 The Task Force has now been implementing the approved monitoring plan for more than fifteen years.
 Through the implementation of the existing monitoring plan, some issues have been identified regarding the most appropriate way to collect, analyze, interpret, and report the resulting data.
-To address these issues, the Task Force has identified some recommendations related to Basin Plan Amendments, and for additional discussion.
+To address these issues, the Task Force identified some recommendations in Basin Plan Amendments, which were adopted by the Regional Board in December of 2021 and the approved by the State Water Resources Control Board in May of 2022.
+The relevant recommendations that were adopted into the most recent Basin Plan Amendment are as follows:

-- 1) The monitoring plan should be reviewed to ensure that we are collecting all data necessary to assess compliance with relevant water quality objectives and the overall effectiveness of the new wasteload allocation model (WLAM), which was completed in June 2020.
-We recommend that the Basin Plan be amended to require stakeholders to submit an update to the 2005 monitoring plan to the Regional Water Board by August of 2022 for Regional Board review and approval.
-Regional Board staff, in conjunction with the Task Force, is in the process of preparing proposed draft Basin Plan Amendments to document the results of the June 2020 WLAM and to require updates to the both the surface and groundwater monitoring approaches.
+- 1) The monitoring plan should be reviewed to ensure that we are collecting all data necessary to assess compliance with relevant water quality objectives and the overall effectiveness of the newly approved wasteload allocation model (WLAM), which was completed in June 2020.
+The Basin Plan was amended to require stakeholders to submit an update to the 2005 monitoring plan to the Regional Water Board by August of 2022 for Regional Board review and approval.
 For surface water, the update to the 2005 monitoring plan should consider if the monitoring program should be expanded to include the major tributaries to the Santa Ana River (e.g. Chino Cr., Mill-Cucamonga Cr., Temescal Cr., Hole Lake Cr., San Timoteo Cr., etc.). - 2) As part of the 2005 monitoring plan update discussed in paragraph 1 above, the update should include a list of parameters to be analyzed, sites to be sampled, and the sampling schedule.
 A Quality Assurance Project Plan (QAPP) should also be prepared to support the monitoring program.
 It should also be decided if monitoring data collected should be uploaded to CEDEN or other state database. - 3) Additional future Basin Plan amendments should consider revisions to include a clear definition of what constitutes "base flow" with respect to the water quality objectives for Reach 3 that is consistent with the Annual Report and the updated Wasteload Allocation Model.
-Should data influenced by summer precipitation in August and September be included?
+For example, should data influenced by summer precipitation in August and September be included?
 Can we use data from other months to characterize base flow conditions provided that no recent precipitation has occurred?
 Should data influenced by State Water Project transfers be excluded?

 - 4) In order to assure more consistent application of water quality standards, the Basin Plan should be amended to clarify that filtered samples should be used to evaluate all surface water TIN objectives.
 This approach would be consistent with the approach used for evaluating compliance with TIN objectives in Reach 3. - 5) The application of existing WQOs for various salt ions may no longer be necessary.
 Most were established based on very limited sampling data collected in the early 1980's.
 All were intended to represent antidegradation targets not use impairment thresholds.
-The Basin Monitoring Task Force recommends that the Basin Plan be amended in the future to properly clarify application of the existing WQOs for individual salt ions (chloride, sodium, sulfate, etc.) that references and integrates prior Regional Board decisions that pertain to application of the WQOs.
+The Basin Monitoring Task Force continues to recommend that the Basin Plan be amended in the future to properly clarify application of the existing WQOs for individual salt ions (chloride, sodium, sulfate, etc.) that references and integrates prior Regional Board decisions that pertain to application of the WQOs.